Thanks to Redcliffe Council Gallery to have my artworks for a month exhibition! 3 – 28 July 2018.

 It was not an easy decision to show my artworks publicly, as it reveals my hidden personal life.
 I had no choice to escape from my marriage.

-I purposely NOT to share photos of my artwork as I plan to have more exhibitions for Behind The Brain.**
+I purposely NOT to share photos of my artworks as I plan to have more exhibitions for Behind The Brain.**

 It has been a long time not to update or share anything about the activities of batik.
 Well, hedabatik is still alive, unfortunately the off time occurred because I just passed the deep valleys after my husband passed away back in December 2014.
 Being able to support him in the battle of melanoma cancer that spread to the brain took me into the challenged journey but enrich my life.